disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/PARAMILITARY/Symbionese Liberation Army.md

 updated: 2025-07-22
 title: Symbionese Liberation Army
 tags:
+  - Organization
+  - Paramilitary
+  - Terrorist
-  - organization
+  - Radical
-  - terrorist
+  - USA
-  - radical
+  - California
 description: The Symbionese Liberation Army (SLA) was a radical left-wing organization active in California in the mid-1970s, known for the kidnapping of Patty Hearst.
 ---
 The Symbionese Liberation Army (SLA) was a radical left-wing organization active in California in the mid-1970s.
 They are best known for the kidnapping of newspaper heiress Patty Hearst in 1974.[^1]